Get Started with Automated Forex Trading

 Semi-Automated vs Fully-Automated Systems

-We may distinguish automated trading into semi-automatic and fully-automatic trading systems.
-A semi-automatic system is able to execute automated orders while it is continuously re-adjusted by a human programmer/analyst.
-This is happening in order for the system to fit the special conditions of any given market.
-For example, in a day when the market is ranging with low volatility and limited liquidity, the controller reduces the risk ratio and the system becomes more risk-averse selecting only high-probable trades.
-On the other hand, a fully-automated system excludes any human intervention, in this category, we can find Expert Advisors.
+We can distinguish automated trading systems into semi-automatic and fully automatic types.
+A semi-automatic system is capable of executing automated orders while being continuously adjusted by a human programmer or analyst.
+This ongoing adjustment allows the system to adapt to the specific conditions of any given market.
+For instance, on a day when the market is ranging with low volatility and limited liquidity, the controller may reduce the risk ratio, making the system more risk-averse and selective, focusing only on high-probability trades.
+In contrast, a fully automatic system operates without any human intervention; this category includes tools such as Expert Advisors.

 More: » Compare Semi-Automated Trade Systems | » Compare Fully-Automated Expert Advisors